UNINETTSigma2/documentation/files_storage/nird/backup_lmd.md

-To exclude the `/nird/projects/NS1234K/datasets/experiment/tmp_file.nc` file, add `/datasets/experiment/tmp_file.nc` into the `.replication_exclude` control file as a line on it's own.
+To exclude the `/nird/projects/NS1234K/datasets/experiment/tmp_file.nc` file, add `/datasets/experiment/tmp_file.nc` into the `.replication_exclude` control file as a line on its own.

 ### Excluding a directory

-To exclude the `/nird/projects/NS1234K/datasets/non_important/` directory, add `/datasets/non_important` into the `.replication_exclude` control file as a line on it's own.
+To exclude the `/nird/projects/NS1234K/datasets/non_important/` directory, add `/datasets/non_important` into the `.replication_exclude` control file as a line on its own.

 Mentions of `/datasets` on its own, would exclude everything in that directory.